mobile-os-dku-cis-mse/2025_os_hw1/Report.md

 # os_hw1 : Report

 ## 1. Brief Introduction
-This simple Shell (SiSH) is a program hat allows a user to directly interact with your operating system.
+This simple Shell (SiSH) is a program that allows a user to directly interact with your operating system.
 A user can command to run program through shell.
 This shell takes input strings and make it run.
-When execution is complete, the shell can take another input and run another program.
+When execution is complete, the shell can then take another input and run another program.

 The Shell can :
 - Read inputs commands from the terminal
 - Parse the input
 - Execute these commands by forking and running executables
-- (Bonus) Customizable prompt via "PS1" environment variable
+- (Bonus) Customizable prompt via `PS1` environment variable
-- Exit the shell via "quit" command
+- Exit the shell via `quit` command

 The goal of this project is to practice system programming in C including Process Creation (`fork`) and Program execution (`exec`)

 ## 2. Build Instructions
+#### Create a build folder and navigate to it
 ```shell
 mkdir build && cd build
 ```
+#### Run cmake
 ```shell
 cmake ..
 ```
+#### Compile the project
 ```shell
 make
 ```
+#### Run the program
 ```shell
 ./sish
 ```